christophmeyer/twigy/README.md

 ### 3. Build extension library from source

 To directly build the python extension library, you need cmake >= 3.10 and boost >= 1.66 on your system.
+Make sure you pulled the `pybind11` git submodule as well with

+`git submodule update --init --recursive`

+Then

 `cd ./build && cmake ..`